cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 * A large, active community with events and training opportunities.
 * Free to use.
 https://vatsim.net

+## Beyond ATC
+BeyondATC is an advanced air traffic control (ATC) add-on for Microsoft Flight Simulator, designed to enhance the virtual flying experience by providing more realistic and immersive ATC interactions.
+Leveraging cutting-edge AI technology, it offers features such as:

+* Ultra-Realistic AI Voices: Over 250 voices with regional accents from almost every country, enhancing the authenticity of communications.
+* Support for IFR and VFR Flights: Accommodates both Instrument Flight Rules (IFR) and Visual Flight Rules (VFR) operations, catering to various flying preferences.
+* FAA and ICAO Phraseology: Incorporates realistic phraseology developed with real air traffic controllers worldwide, ensuring authentic communication standards.
+* Full SimBrief Integration: Seamless integration with SimBrief allows for streamlined flight planning and execution.
+* AI Traffic Control: Manages AI traffic, providing instructions to both the user and AI-controlled aircraft, contributing to a dynamic and realistic airspace environment.

+## Tablet
+A tablet can be really handy, but I think its best use is for charts, which you can load up from a second screen's browser using [Microsoft's Xbox only official flight planner](https://planner.flightsimulator.com) or the free repository at [chartfox.org](https://chartfox.org)

 # Study materials
 ## Near real-time analysis of general aviation accidents